Office of Developmental Programs Home and Community Based Settings Final Rule

 The rule's settings requirements apply to each of ODP's 1915(c) waivers.
 The four waivers offered by ODP are the Adult Autism Waiver, the Consolidated Waiver, the Person/Family Directed Support (P/FDS) Waiver, and the Community Living Waiver.
 To find more information on each of these waivers, please see the following:

 To be compliant with the Centers for Medicare and Medicaid Services (CMS) Home and Community-Based Settings (HCBS) rule, ODP must identify and complete onsite reviews of all service locations that are presumed to have the qualities of an institution.
-The purpose of these onsite reviews will be to determine whether each service location can overcome the institutional presumption by either showing proof that the requirements contained in the CMS HCBS rule are currently met, or by ensuring the requirements will be met within a timeframe specified by ODP (but no later than March of 2022).
-If ODP determines that the service location does not currently meet the requirements but has a plan to meet them within the timeframe specified by ODP, the service location must be submitted to CMS for a heightened scrutiny review.
+The purpose of these onsite reviews will be to determine whether each service location can overcome the institutional presumption by either showing proof that the requirements contained in the CMS HCBS rule are currently met, or by ensuring the requirements will be met within a timeframe specified by ODP (but no later than March of 2023).
+If ODP determines that the service location currently meets, or will meet the HCBS rule requirements within the timeframe specified by ODP, that service location’s related documentation will be submitted to CMS for heightened scrutiny.
 CMS will then determine whether the service location has the qualities of a home and community-based setting and does not have institutional qualities.

 2015 Home and Community-Based Settings (HCBS) Waiver Specific Transition Plans